 Reuben Casserole is an easy family favorite all year long!

-It’s almost like mac & cheese meets reuben sandwich in this tasty casserole!
+Mac & cheese meets Reuben sandwich to create this creamy casserole!
 Serve it alongside a salad and some fresh rye bread for the perfect family meal!

 Reuben Casserole from Scratch

-Classic reuben sandwich ingredients consist of corned beef, sauerkraut, and swiss cheese.
-Reuben sandwiches are usually served on rye bread, and with a thousand island or dijon dressing.
-The casserole version of this classic sandwich incorporates all of the usual reuben sandwich ingredients while creating a delicious new dish!
+Reuben sandwich ingredients include corned beef, sauerkraut, and swiss cheese and are most often served on rye bread, and with a thousand island or dijon dressing.
+The casserole version contains the flavors (and ingredients) of this favorite!

-This reuben casserole starts with pasta and cabbage as the base.
-Adding a combination of fresh cabbage and sauerkraut along with corned beef and onion adds tons of comforting flavor to this dish.
-If you like caraway seeds, toss a teaspoon into the sauce (I LOVE THEM!!) for a little extra yum!
+This Reuben casserole starts with pasta and cabbage as the base, if you have leftover cabbage, use that.
+A combination of fresh cabbage and sauerkraut adds lots of flavor.
+If you like caraway seeds, toss 1/2 teaspoon into the sauce for a little extra yum!

 How To Make Reuben Casserole

-First, we saute onions and leftover corned beef (or ham in a pinch) in butter, to help tenderize them a little bit.
+- Cook onions and leftover corned beef (or ham in a pinch) in butter.

 I like to use this creamy cheese sauce for dipping, too.
 I have had success making reuben sliders and adding this delicious cheese sauce to them!